shaniljasani/TexasGridAnalytics-SeniorDesign/docs/development-guide.md

 cd TexasGridAnalytics-SeniorDesign/webapp
 ```
 ### Step 2: Add a `.env` File
 Use the `.env_EXAMPLE` file template to create a `.env` file.
-Add your `Database access keys` to the file. *This is an important step to ensure data is properly collected from the database*
+Add your database access credentials to the file. *This is an important step to ensure data is properly collected from the database*

 ### Step 3: Set up a Python Virtual Environment in Directory